Conjugacy Class Growth in Virtually Abelian Groups: Definitions and basic results

 \subsection{Growth in groups}

-We start by giving some basic notions on words representing elements of a group and the growth rate of a set in relation to a group. \begin{definition} Let $G$ be a finitely generated group and $S$ a choice of finite generating set.
+We start by giving some basic notions on words representing elements of a group and the growth rate of a set in relation to a group. \begin{defi} Let $G$ be a finitely generated group and $S$ a choice of finite generating set.
 We let $\left\{ S \cup S^{-1} \right\}^{\star}$ denote the words over the alphabet $S$ and its inverses, including the empty word.
 Given a word $w \in \left\{ S \cup S^{-1} \right\}^{\star}$ we let $\order{w}$ denote the length of the word $w$ and we write $w =_G g$ if $w$ represents $g$ in the group $G$.
-Many words can represent the same element, but there will always be some minimal length of all the words that represent $g$.
+Many words can represent the same element, but there will always be some word of minimal length representing a given $g$.
 The \defn{word length} of an element $g\in G$ with respect to $S$ is then defined to be this minimal length

 If there is no ambiguity in the generating set, we will write $\ell(g)$ as a shorthand for $\ell_S(g)$.
 The length of elements can be extended to the \defn{word metric} on $G$ via the distance function given by $d_{G,S}(g,h)=\ell_S(g^{-1}h)$.
 We write $B_{G,S}(n)=\set{g\in G}{ \ell_S(g)\leq n}$ for the metric $n$-ball in $G$ with respect to $S$.
 If there is no ambiguity in the group or generating set, we will use $B(n)$ to represent $B_{G, S}(n)$.
 Let \(U\) be any subset of \(G\).
 We define the \defn{growth of $U$ in $G$} as follows: